any-docs/css/content/guides/transitions/using/index.md

 }
 ```

-Similarly, if any property's value list is longer than that for {{cssxref("transition-property")}}, it's truncated, so if you have the following CSS:
+Similarly, if any property's value list is longer than that for `transition-property`, it's truncated, so if you have the following CSS:

 ```css
 div {